The Therapist’s Guide To Exercise And Mental Health

 - Exercise is non-stigmatizing.
 Some people may feel embarrassed about receiving therapy or medication for mental health problems but “exercise does not carry the same stigma as psychotherapy or medications; indeed most people are proud to say they exercise”

 - Exercise has social benefits.
 Physical activity can be a social activity.
-Group exercise therapy and classes can provide clients with a means of ongoing group interactions and represents a form of exposure therapy for those with social anxiety disorder.
+Group exercise therapy and classes can provide clients with a means of ongoing group interaction and represents a form of exposure therapy for those with social anxiety disorder.

 Innovative ways of integrating physical exercise into psychological treatment plans